Rotation and Abundances of the Benchmark Brown Dwarf HD 33632 Ab from Keck/KPIC High-resolution Spectroscopy: Summary

 We present the Keck/KPIC high-resolution $K$-band spectroscopy of the benchmark brown dwarf mass companion HD~33632 Ab, which provided companion radial and projected rotational velocities as well as CO and H$_2$O abundances.
 Our main findings are as follows:

-\begin{itemize} \item HD~33632 Ab's projected rotational ({\vsini}) and radial (RV) velocities measurements are $53\pm3$~{\kms} and $-8\pm3$~{\kms}, respectively, using self-consistent substellar atmospheric models from the BT-Settl \citep{Allard:2012ab} and Sonora Bobcat models \citep{Marley:2021aa}.
+\begin{itemize} \item HD~33632 Ab's projected rotational ({\vsini}) and radial (RV) velocities measurements are $53\pm3$~{\kms} and $-8\pm3$~{\kms}, respectively, using a forward-modeling framework that incorporates host star spectra, self-consistent substellar atmospheric models from the BT-Settl \citep{Allard:2012ab} and Sonora Bobcat models \citep{Marley:2021aa}.
 Our {\vsini} and RV are consistent across different assumptions of clear versus cloudy models. \item Using our measured relative RV, updated \textit{Gaia} parallax, and HGCA catalog \citep{Brandt:2021aa}, we measured the updated orbital solutions with the \texttt{orbitize!} package.
-Our measured companion mass $m_2 = 37^{+7}_{-4}$~M$_\mathrm{Jup}$, eccentricity $e = 0.25^{+0.17}_{-0.18}$, period $P = 74^{+34}_{-16}$~yr, and mass ratio $q \, (m_2/m_1) = 0.032^{+0.006}_{-0.004}$ is consistent with the measurements in \cite{Currie:2020aa}. \item Carbon monoxide and water vapor are clearly detected in our Keck/KPIC spectra of HD~33632 Ab, both with the cross-correlation approach and the forward retrieval method.
-Using the forward retrieval framework with the \texttt{petitRADTRANS} package under 24 model assumptions, the mass fractions of $\log{\mathrm{CO}}$ and $\log{\mathrm{H_2O}}$ are found to be $-2.3 \pm 0.3$ and $-2.7 \pm 0.2$, respectively. \item While methane is possibly present in the L/T transition objects, we did not detect methane in our Keck/KPIC spectra of HD~33632 Ab, using the cross-correlation method against methane molecular templates or forward retrieval models.
+Our measured companion mass $m_2 = 37^{+7}_{-4}$~M$_\mathrm{Jup}$, eccentricity $e = 0.25^{+0.17}_{-0.18}$, period $P = 74^{+34}_{-16}$~yr, and mass ratio $q \, (m_2/m_1) = 0.032^{+0.006}_{-0.004}$ is consistent with the measurements in \cite{Currie:2020aa}. \item Carbon monoxide and water vapor are clearly detected in our Keck/KPIC spectra of HD~33632 Ab, both with the cross-correlation approach and the forward retrieval method that utilizes on-axis host star spectra as an empirical star flux model, and substellar molecular templates as the companion models.
+Using the forward retrieval framework with the \texttt{petitRADTRANS} package under 24 model assumptions, the mass fractions of $\log{\mathrm{CO}}$ and $\log{\mathrm{H_2O}}$ are found to be $-2.3 \pm 0.3$ and $-2.7 \pm 0.2$, respectively (or volume mixing ratios of $-3.34 \pm 0.18$ and $-3.54^{+0.17}_{-0.18}$, respectively). \item While methane is possibly present in the L/T transition objects, we did not detect methane in our Keck/KPIC spectra of HD~33632 Ab, using the cross-correlation method against methane molecular templates or forward retrieval models.
 This could be due to several factors, including the relatively low signal-to-noise ratio of our KPIC spectra, the fast rotation of HD~33632 Ab, disequilibrium chemistry, and possible earlier spectral type than L9.5 previously reported. \item Our inferred metallicity ([C/H] = $0.0 \pm 0.2$~dex) and C/O ratio ($0.58 \pm 0.14$) are consistent with the host star metallicity ([C/H] = $-0.13\pm0.05$; [Fe/H] = $-0.15\pm0.03$) as well as its C/O ratio ($0.39^{+0.12}_{-0.09}$) within 1.5 sigmas, expected for brown dwarf companions formed through gravitational core collapse or disk instability. \item HD~33632 Ab is a relatively fast rotator but follows the general trend of brown dwarf rotational demographics.
 We compared the rotation of HD~33632 Ab with the literature spin measurements, including {\vsini} and photometric periods of 237 low-mass stars, brown dwarfs, and directly imaged exoplanets.
 Assuming uniform distributions of inclinations for a population of field and companion low-mass stars, brown dwarfs, and directly imaged exoplanets, we inferred the ratio of rotation over break-up velocity (`final' $v/v_\mathrm{break}$) at an age of 5~Gyr assuming constant angular momentum evolution.
 We examined if angular momenta for lower mass companions are less lost due to weakened magnetic interactions in the proto-planetary/stellar disks \citep{Batygin:2018aa, Ginzburg:2020aa}.
 We found a tentative trend with a yet small sample size of 21 sources, similar to the findings in \cite{Bryan:2020ab, Wang:2021aa}. \end{itemize}